Equipment & Preparation Guide

 Essential Riding Gear

-• Arctic-rated snowmobile suit or bibs/jacket combo
+• Arctic-rated snowmobile suit or bibs/jacket.
+Floating Suit Recomended

 • Full-face helmet with breath box/deflector